site24x7/plugins/ibm_mq_monitoring/README.md

 - Download and install the latest version of the [Site24x7 agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.

+- Ensure IBM MQ is installed on the server, as it is a prerequisite for the pymqi module.

 - Install pymqi module for python
 	```
  	pip install pymqi